healthfinch/allscripts-unity-client/README.md

 unity_client = AllscriptsUnityClient.create(:base_unity_url => "http://unity.base.url", :appname => "appname", :username => "username", :password => "password")
 ```

-A JSON client can be also be created using the `:mode` option:
+A JSON client can also be created using the `:mode` option:

 ```ruby
 # Mode defaults to :soap